top of page

 The most ergonomically correct harnesses have a strap that passes between the front legs and nothing crossing the chest.

-The diagram below, from an article by a myotherapist, shows optimum fit.
-Click on the image to read the full article
+This diagram, from an article by a myotherapist, shows optimum fit.
+Click on the image to see the full article

-diagram of an ergonomically correct harness fitted onto the skeleton of a dog showing that the straps don't restrict the range of shoulder movement
+diagram of an ergonomically correct non-restrictive harness fitted onto the skeleton of a dog

 The Balance Harness is the most adjustable.
 It comes in a version that goes on over the head, and a version that buckles at the neck.
 It is made by Blue-9 but available through many online retailers.